cse-labs/argo-load/labs/inner-loop.md

 ## Observability: Grafana

 - Grafana is a de-facto standard for K8s dashboards
-- PiB deploys a Grafana instance with custom dashboards "in" your Codespace
+- KiC deploys a Grafana instance with custom dashboards "in" your Codespace
 - This is a powerful inner-loop feature as you don't have external dependencies
 - Explore the [Grafana documentation](https://grafana.com/docs/) to learn about more data sources, visualizations, and capabilities